GrumpyRobot21/FST-PP4-Gastronomique/README.md

 [Go to the top](#table-of-contents)

-### Code
--   The navigation bar came from [Bootstrap](https://getbootstrap.com/docs/5.0/components/navbar).

-- The JavaScript code to set the online booking form to default to the current date came from [Stack Overflow](https://stackoverflow.com/questions/6982692/how-to-set-input-type-dates-default-value-to-today).

-- The JavaScript code to disable any previous dates on the online booking form came from [Demo2s](https://www.demo2s.com/javascript/javascript-input-date-input-type-date-disable-dates-before-today.html).

 ### Content
--   The restaurant logo came from [Adobe Creative Cloud Express logo maker](https://www.adobe.com/express/create/logo).

--   The dragon image from the home page came from [PNGItem](https://www.pngitem.com/middle/wRmbRx_red-dragon-png-red-chinese-dragon-png-transparent/).

--   The banner image from the home page came from [PNGItem](https://pngtree.com/freebackground/chinese-food-pasta-simple-white-banner_1059420.html).
+-   All images came from Pexels - https://www.pexels.com/

--   The Chinese food image on the menu page came from [Google Images](tinyurl.com/68hzut9u).

--   The Chinese food image on the menu page came from [Google Maps](https://www.maps.ie/create-google-map/).

 ### Project Acknowledgements
-- Code Institue Tutor Support - For directing me to the correct solutions for any bugs.
+- Code Institue Tutor Support - For directing me to the correct solutions for many bugs.

-- My Mentor - For his constructive criticism and always pushing me to go further to develop my skills.
+- My Mentor Marcel - For his constructive criticism and always pushing me to go further to develop my skills, being supportive and knowledgable.